You are here

 Co-op Work Term Requirements

-Students must satisfactorily complete three Co-op work terms, each of four-months duration.
-To be eligible for their first work term, students must be enrolled in the Specialist (Co-op) Program in Mathematics and have completed at least 10.0 credits.
+Students must satisfactorily complete Co-op work term(s), as follows: three 4-month work terms, one 4-month work term and one 8-month work term, or one 12-month work term.
+To be eligible for their first work term, students must be enrolled in the Specialist (Co-op) Program in Mathematics and have completed at least 7.0 credits, achieve a cumulative GPA of 2.5 or higher, and complete COPB50H3 and COPB51H3.

 Supervisor of Studies: N. Breuss (416-287-7226) Email: n.breuss@utoronto.ca